On dataset tensions and signatures of new cosmological physics: Introduction

+It is vital throughout to keep in mind that any dataset tension is associated not just to the datasets but also to the model(s) being assumed, so we always note these dependencies explicitly, datasets by letters and models by numbers.
 The statement about distinct universes is a little hard to interpret, but clearly relates to the extent to which the different datasets disagree on the parameter values.
 However, as several authors have pointed out, Bayes theorem immediately lets it be rewritten as \citep{March,HL1,Lemos}

 This quantifies, under a particular model assumption $M_1$, whether the existence of dataset $D_B$ makes dataset $D_A$ more or less probable than if dataset $D_B$ didn't exist.
 This now sounds like a very natural formulation of what one would mean by datasets being in tension.
 It is also nicely symmetric under exchange of datasets.
 Hence this tool has been widely utilised.